FarronF/limerick-council-meetings/meetings/2020/12/03-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th September 2020.md

 Members fully supported the request that the veterans should be honoured and it

-was agreed that a letter of support would issue to the Minister for Defence in this regard.--- 22
+was agreed that a letter of support would issue to the Minister for Defence in this regard.
+---
+22

 CHIEF EXECUTIVE’S ORDERS: